webplatform/docs/tutorials/css-regions/index.md

 custom CSS styles.

-In this example, only the portion of paragraph text that flows into the 'intro' region has its text color inverted:
+In this example, only the portion of paragraph text that flows into the ''intro'' region has its text color inverted:

  @region #intro {
      p {